 For five years I hadn't taken a proper holiday.
 Long weekends here and there were enjoyed, but never the proper allotment that all people need who are in jobs with relentless stress.
 On any given day there were five to ten patients with major problems who were looking to me for solutions.

-Added to that the financial demands of home and a growing family were mounting.
+Added to that the financial demands of a home with a growing family were mounting.
 Children's schooling was beginning to cost an arm and a leg and long hours at the chiropractic coalface was the only solution.

 I was fortunate on two fronts; one was a caring wife who could see

 If I burn my candle at both ends it will not last the night; but, ah, my friends and, oh, my foes it makes a glorious sight.

-It's been said that when you start to miss your religious devotions with any regularity, God is the first to notice, then family and friends and only at the last does the stubborn fool realise what is happening.
+It's been said that when you start to miss your religious devotions with any regularity, God is the first to notice, then family and friends and, only at the last, does the stubborn fool realise what is going wrong.